 Charm has conducted initial studies comparing bio-oil before and after injection that demonstrate the bio-oil solidifies within 48 hours.
 Testing and monitoring programmes are currently underway for in-field bio-oil solidification; Charm will share these results once available.
 Given the high stability of bio-oil relative to existing biomass, and the sinking of bio-oil thousands of feet below the surface, we assess permanence as high.

 We also note that Charm is working with Carbon Direct and EcoEngineers to create a bio-oil sequestration protocol to develop life cycle analyses, carbon management, and monitoring, reporting, and verification (MRV) standards for bio-oil projects on the voluntary and regulatory carbon markets.

-When considering the price per ton of CO2 removed, Charm does not seem to be among the most cost-effective options on the voluntary carbon market: it currently costs around $600 for a retail purchaser to remove a ton of CO2 through Charm.
+When considering the price per ton of CO2 removed, Charm does not seem to be among the most cost-effective options on the voluntary carbon market: it currently costs hundreds of dollars per ton, depending on the purchaser's commitment duration, to remove a ton of CO2 through Charm.
 However, we believe that comparing costs directly can be misleading and that the true value of purchasing a removal from Charm extends beyond the tons removed.
 Investing in Charm offers long term durability (10,000+ years) of stored carbon as well as support for the development of carbon removal technology and markets.

 Much of Charm’s cost is associated with the development and deployment of pyrolysis units and the transportation of biomass feedstock to pyrolysis units.
 The company expects that removal purchases made today will help mass-manufacture pyrolysis units to reduce unit costs, capitalize on internal supply chain efficiencies, and reduce biomass transportation costs by developing and deploying more mobile pyrolysis units.
 While current costs are high, the company has a roadmap for bringing costs down in the coming years.